-From here, go into the Redirection tab and click the + button towards the bottom of the screen to add a new redirection.
+From here, go into the Local Resources tab and click the + button towards the bottom of the screen to add a new redirection.

-In the Browse window navigate to the folder you want to have available in PPS and select Choose at the bottom of the screen with the location selected.
+In the Browse window navigate to the folder you want to have available in PPS and select Open at the bottom of the screen with the location selected.

 Once you've added all necessary folders and locations choose Save.